Maja0505/iz_project/README.md

   After cloning project from github, first you need to add necessary dependencies from libs folder as shown
       https://www.jetbrains.com/help/idea/working-with-module-dependencies.html .
-      Then you need to start Fuseki server.
-Then position on folder appache-jena-fuseki-3.11.0 and start fuseki-server batch file.
+      To start Fuseki server, position on folder appache-jena-fuseki-3.11.0 and start fuseki-server batch file.
       Finally, open project in your IDE, configure and then run as maven project.